aidenkihyunkim/aws-lambda-git-lfs-endpoint-via-api-gateway-python3/README.md

 See the [Git LFS API](https://github.com/git-lfs/git-lfs/blob/master/docs/api/README.md) and [Git LFS Batch API](https://github.com/git-lfs/git-lfs/blob/master/docs/api/batch.md) doc for get the specification.

+## Features
+- Serverless, Works only on the AWS layer without any OS / runtime manipulation.
+- Use affordable S3 as a file storage.
+- Supports multiple Git repositories with a single Lambda function.
+- Multiple Git repositories can be run in a S3 bucket. ([Common bucket mode](#S3-bucket-modes))
+- Use HTTP Basic Authentication when connecting to LFS Endpoint.
+- A new Git repository can use LFS simply by adding S3 tags without modifying the source or AWS configuration.

 ## How to use this?

 1. Please deploy this **Lambda** function and specify threshold.
 2. [Prepare a **S3 bucket** for LFS storage then adds tags for **authentication**.](#Create-S3-Bucket)
 3. [Create API on the **API Gateway** and integrate with the Lambda function.](#Setup-API-Gateway)
 4. [Apply a **Git-LFS config** to your git project then use Git-LFS.](#Git-LFS-config)

 ## Create S3 Bucket